 You send text to Philter through its API.
 Philter's API has a method that accepts text as input and returns the filtered text.
 Explore Philter's API.
 All interactions with Philter are through its API.

 The predefined types of sensitive information supported by Philter are PII and PHI identifiers like names, dates, email addresses, and social security numbers.
-For a full list of predefined types see PII and PHI.

 Yes, you can customize the types of sensitive information.
 For example, for a given use-case perhaps you are only interested in removing names and phone numbers and and are not worried about email addresses.